-Each year, the Digital Islamic Studies Curriculum (DISC) hosts a Distinguished Lecture featuring a prominent scholar speaking about issues related to global Islamic studies.
-These events are presented by the Andrew W. Mellon Foundation, the University of Michigan, and the Islamic Studies Program, a member of the International Institute.
+Each year, the Digital Islamic Studies Curriculum (DISC) hosts a Distinguished Lecture featuring a prominent scholar or public figure speaking about issues related to Islamic studies.
+These events are presented by the Andrew W. Mellon Foundation, the University of Michigan, and the Global Islamic Studies Center (GISC), a member of the International Institute.

 Wednesday, October 26, 2016

-Shirin Ebadi, Nobel Peace Laureate (2003), lawyer, and human rights activist, will deliver a keynote lecture on Gender and Sexuality in the Islamic World.
-Bridgette Carr, clinical professor of law at the University of Michigan, will introduce her.
+Shirin Ebadi, Nobel Peace Laureate (2003), lawyer, and human rights activist, delivered a keynote lecture on Gender and Sexuality in the Islamic World.
+Bridgette Carr, clinical professor of law at the University of Michigan, introduced her.

 Inaugural DISC Distinguished Lecture